kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ## 22 BLESSING IN DISGUISE
 ![](/40%20Principles/resources/22%20BLESSING%20IN%20DISGUISE.png)
 ## Strategies and Recommendations
-- Use harmful factors or negative effects that arise in your system, your process or their supersystem to achieve positive results.
+- Use harmful factors or negative effects that arise in your system, your process, or their supersystem to achieve positive results.
 - Eliminate a harmful factor by adding it to another harmful factor.
 - Amplify the harmful factor to such a degree that it would stop bringing harm to your system or its supersystem.
 ### Examples
-#TBD
+- In-Memory Data Grid: instead of deleting data from memory after finishing a request, save it for further requests

 ## 23 FEEDBACK
 ![](/40%20Principles/resources/23%20FEEDBACK.png)
 ## Strategies and Recommendations
 - Integrate feedback into your system or between your system and its supersystem.
-- If feedback is available but is not effective enough, consider making it dynamic by varying the feedback components and structure in accordance with the operating conditions.
+- If feedback is available but is not effective enough, consider making it dynamic by varying the feedback components and structure by the operating conditions.
 - If it is known that a negative effect can occur, consider creating the conditions that can initiate a negative feedback loop directed toward eliminating this negative effect or reducing its harmful consequences.
 - Increase the magnitude and scale of the existing feedback
 ### Examples